Korean War Legacy Project

 The Most Difficult Thing

-Ivan Holshausen notes he experienced very few aircraft troubles.
-He recalls the cold being one of the most difficult, but it was not much a worry to him.
-He explains the living conditions in the intense cold.
+Ivan Holshausen notes experiencing very few aircraft troubles.
+Despite the cold being one of the most difficult aspects, he recalls not being overly concerned about it.
+He goes on to explain the living conditions they endured in the intense cold.

 Tags: Cold winters,Living conditions